squid-cache/squid-cache.github.io/Features/Authentication.rst

 to do with authentication.
 This is the correct example:

 {{{
-acl ldap-auth proxy_auth REQUIRED acl ldapgroup-allowed external LDAP_group PROXY_ALLOWED
+acl ldapgroup-allowed external LDAP_group PROXY_ALLOWED
 acl dummy src 0.0.0.0/0.0.0.0

-http_access deny !ldap-auth
 http_access deny !ldapgroup-allowed dummy http_access allow all
 }}}

-This way the second ''http_access'' line still matches.
+This way the ''http_access'' line still matches.
 But it's the ''dummy'' ACL which is now last in the line.
 Since ''dummy'' is a static ACL (that always matches) and has nothing to do with authentication you will find that the access is just denied.